zgarada/PiratenKapern/logbook.md

   - Started on step 2

 Jan 20:
-  - Finished remaining functions in step 2
+  - Finished functions 1 throguh 5 in step 2
   - Fixed misunderstanding in Backlog

+Jan 22:
+  - Finished function 6 in step 2
+  - Completed coding part of step 2
-  -
+  - Fixed inaccuracy in backlog